 - To avoid embarrassment to his children, he disengaged from family activities when they had friends in the house.

-It seemed to the tribunal that the only argument between the parties was in relation to the use of the word ‘substantial’ to describe the applicant’s condition: every other aspect of the test being satisfied.
-To the applicant , the stammer and its consequences were substantial.
+It seemed to the tribunal that the only argument between the parties was in relation to the use of the word “substantial” to describe the claimant’s condition: every other aspect of the test being satisfied.
+To the claimant, the stammer and its consequences were substantial.
 The medical reports referred to its physical manifestations variously as mild or moderate.

 To the tribunal, the physical condition by itself was not substantial, given how he had addressed the tribunal.
 It accepted however that on occasion, in emotional or stressful circumstancs, his self-help mechanisms could break down (for an experienced practitionner an employment tribunal should not be stressful).

-Even before the 2006 Guidance, there were (and are) various grounds on which the decision could be disputed.
-Probably the most serious is that the tribunal looked at what the applicant does rather than what he is able to do.
-This seems contrary to the EAT decision in Goodwin, and indeed to the wording of the DDA.
-The numerous situations which the applicant avoided wheverever possible (as acknowledged even in the employer’s medical report) were therefore taken into account by the tribunal only to the limited extent that the applicant could not avoid them.
+Even before the 2006 Guidance, there were (and are) various legal grounds on which the decision could be disputed.
+The most basic is that the tribunal looked at what the applicant does rather than what he is able to do.
+This is contrary to the decision in Goodwin v Patent Office where (in line with the wording of the DDA and now the Equality Act) the Employment Appeal Tribunal said “In order to constitute an adverse effect it is not the doing of the acts which is the focus of attention but rather the ability to do (or not to do) the acts”, and illustrated this specifically with the example of a speech impairment.
+The tribunal should have taken into account the numerous situations which the claimant avoided (as acknowledged even in the employer’s medical report), rather than only taking them into account to the limited extent that he was unable to avoid them.

 On the basis of this decision, a person who on the encouragement of his speech therapist starts going into talking situations which he would normally avoid, albeit he now stammers more because he is doing this, would be more likely to be ‘disabled’ after the therapy than before it!
 This would be a very odd result.